cicsdev/cics-java-liberty-restapp/README.md

 The sample includes Eclipse project configurations, Gradle and Maven build files and Gradle/Maven Wrappers offering a wide range of build options with the tooling and IDE of your choice.

-We documen the following 2 main approaches:
+We document the following 2 approaches:

-1. Use the command line to drive the supplied Gradle or Apache Maven Wrappers, this means there is no requirement for Gradle, Maven, Eclipse, or CICS Explorer SDK to be installed.
+1. Use the command line to drive the supplied Gradle or Apache Maven wrappers, this means there is no requirement for Gradle, Maven, Eclipse, or CICS Explorer SDK to be installed.
+Alternatively the build files can also be used with locally installed Gradle or Maven runtimes.
 1. Use the built-in Eclipse and CICS Explorer SDK capability

-### Option 1a: Building with Gradle
+### Option 1.1: Building with Gradle

 For a complete build you should run the gradle build in the top-level `cics-java-liberty-restapp` directory which is designed to invoke the individual build.gradle files for each sub-project.